Bearded Seal

 Climate change

-Bearded seals are very dependent on sea ice year-round, requiring stable ice pans in late spring for raising pups and moulting, as well as summer ice for resting.
-Ice for the pupping and nursing periods must also be in suitable areas, i.e. over shallow waters with a rich benthic community to provide food at this important stage of the life cycle (Kovacs et al. 2011).
+Bearded seals are highly dependent on sea ice year-round.
+Stable ice pans are essential in late spring for raising pups and moulting, while summer ice is used for resting.
+Ice used during the pupping and nursing periods must also be located over shallow, productive waters that support a rich benthic community—providing food during this critical life stage (Kovacs et al., 2011).

-Global climate warming is currently causing major reductions in both the extent and duration of sea ice cover in the Arctic, which poses a threat to bearded seals and other marine mammals that depend on ice.
-Bearded seals will lose critical pupping and nursing habitat if suitable ice floes are not available (Hindell et al. 2012, Kovacs et al. 2011), which could result in a lowering of the carrying capacity of their habitat (Laidre et al. 2015).
+Global climate warming is driving substantial reductions in both the extent and seasonal duration of sea ice cover in the Arctic.
+This poses a major threat to bearded seals and other ice-dependent marine mammals.
+If suitable ice floes are not available, bearded seals may lose critical pupping and nursing habitat (Hindell et al., 2012; Kovacs et al., 2011), leading to a decrease in the carrying capacity of their environment (Laidre et al., 2015).
+Recent modelling work shows that coastal regions, including important breeding areas in Svalbard and the Canadian Arctic Archipelago, are likely to experience some of the earliest and most severe losses of seasonal sea ice (Lacy et al., 2024).

 Shipping / Oil spills